What’s your favorite season? Mine is Fall.

-However, my favorite thing about Fall is the beautiful colors of the Fall foliage.
+However, my favorite thing about Fall is the beautiful colors of the changing leaves.

 Determining the ideal time frame for peak “leaf peeping” is both an art and a science.
 The color of the leaves and length of time we have to enjoy fall foliage each year is affected by factors such as temperature, sunlight, rainfall, and the elevation of the trees.

 However, there are some who have figured it out.
 Below is a screenshot I took from the Fall Foliage Prediction Map on the Smoky Mountains website.
 According to their prediction, the leaves in the DC area will be at or near peak in late-October.

 To estimate when leaves will be at peak in your area, go to the map, place your mouse on the circle on the bar below it, and slide it to the right.
 The colors on the map will change as you move it.

 One of my favorite ways to enjoy the leaves is to go for a walk or hike.
 It allows me to get some fresh air, Vitamin D, and exercise while admiring the dark burgundy, deep orange, and brilliant gold leaves around me.
 If I’m not up for a hike, a bike ride or nice scenic drive works, too.

 Where are the best places to see the changing leaves around the DC area?